 Meal figures are calculated from data provided by Gerald Martinez.
 Distributed items data taken from the Clothing Room database.
 Bed nights, medical patient data, and program figures are calculated from our client stay database.
 Compiled 15 Jan 2020 by Robert Tapscott.

-19,657 items distributed to 4,263 people, many of whom had multiple visits and are, therefore, duplicated.
+14,557 items distributed, many guests had multiple visits and are, therefore, duplicated.
 "Items" are primarily clothing but also include some toiletry kits, bags, blankets, etc.

 Contact us today - we'd love to hear from you!

 Director of Operations

 505-243-2527 ext.
 108